QC (Quality Check) & Decision Override Feature in EasySLR

 The Bulk Include/Exclude feature in EasySLR allows users to quickly select multiple articles and mark them as Included or Excluded in a single action.
 This significantly reduces the time spent on screening large datasets and improves workflow ...

-• Using Tags in EasySLR
+• Mini Data Extraction in EasySLR